Delaware Quilts

 Sometimes a block has many names and this is one of them.
 It was called Old Maid's Puzzle in the American Farmer's Magazine in ladies section called “The Farm House” when it was published in 1895.
 Other names include Jacks on Six, Double X, Three and Six, Cat's Cradle, Kindergarten Block.

-From a background (white) cut three 2 7/8 inch squares and three 2 1/2 inch squares
+From a background (green) cut three 4 7/8 inch squares and three 4 1/2 inch squares

-From a medium or dark (blue) cut three 2 7/8 inch squares
+From a second color, contrasting to the first one, (yellow) cut three 4 7/8 inch squares

 We will be making triangle squares for this block.
 (Triangle squares, diagonal half squares, or half square triangles.
 They are all the same thing, just different names.)
 You may use which ever method you like to make these, this is my favorite.